Skip to main content

 AMD

-AMD has recommended hardware for FSR, but it should work on most graphics — including integrated GPUs in many cases.
-FSR is also available on Xbox Series X, and because it doesn’t require specific hardware, it can work on platforms like PlayStation 5, as well (though, it’s not officially supported).
+AMD has recommended hardware for FSR, but it should work on most graphics cards — including integrated GPUs in many cases.
+FSR is also available on Xbox Series X, and because it doesn’t require specific hardware, it can work on platforms like PlayStation 5, as well (though it’s not officially supported).

 FSR is available for free for developers, and it’s built on open-source code.
 For a while, DLSS was locked behind Nvidia’s walled garden.
 But mounting pressure from FSR caused Team Green to go the open-source route, as well.
-This is a stark change from DLSS 1.0, which required developers to work closely with Nvidia and train the A.I. model on a per-game basis.
+This is a stark change from DLSS 1.0, which required developers to work closely with Nvidia and train the AI model on a per-game basis.

 Still, there’s a clear winner here.
 Although DLSS is easier for developers to access now, the fact that it only works on recent Nvidia GPUs is a major hindrance.